mlabs-haskell/hydra-auction-onchain/docs/spec.md

 The purpose of this validator is to distribute the total auction fees evenly among the delegates, after deducting the transaction fee.

+The validator is parameterized by the auction currency symbol and the action terms.

 Under the `DistributeFees` redeemer, we enforce that: